charlesbel/Microsoft-Rewards-Farmer/README.md

    If they're not, install the current "vc_redist.exe" from this link and reboot your computer : https://learn.microsoft.com/en-GB/cpp/windows/latest-supported-vc-redist?view=msvc-170

 5. Edit the `accounts.json.sample` with your accounts credentials and rename it by removing `.sample` at the end.
-The "proxy" field is not mandatory, you can ommit it if you don't want to use proxy (don't keep it as an empty string, remove it completely).
+The "proxy" field is not mandatory, you can omit it if you don't want to use proxy (don't keep it as an empty string, remove it completely).

    - If you want to add more than one account, the syntax is the following: